The Tennessee State Teacher Fellows Program launched in 2015 with exceptional teacher leaders from across the state.

 Josalyn Tresvant McGhee is a 5th Grade Reading/English Language Arts Teacher at Knight Road Elementary School.
 Josalyn also served for four years as the Special Education Instructional Resource Teacher.
 In 2014, she was named a member of the 2014-2016 Bill and Melinda Gates Teacher Advisory Council where she collaborated with 50 other teacher leaders from across the country on educational issues.
 In 2013, she was named a Fishman Prize winner for TNTP and was a member of the 2012-2013 Teach Plus Policy Fellowship.
 Josalyn has also served as a seminar instructor for Memphis Teaching Fellows.
 She holds a Master of Education from The University of Memphis, a Master of Business Administration from Union University, and a Bachelor of Arts from the University of TN at Chattanooga.

 Nancy, a National Board Certified Teacher, has taught Multiage (K-2), second, and third grades since 2002.
 She holds a BBA in Marketing from University of Louisiana, and began a second career in education having earned a Masters in Teaching from East Tennessee State University.
 Currently at South Side Elementary, she is an ELA Learning Leader and, in 2013, was regional finalist for Tennessee’s Teacher of the Year.
-She’s presented at numerous regional conferences, and has won STEM and Literacy grants totaling $12,000.
-Nancy serves on the Advisory Board of Hands-On Children’s Museum.
-Last Spring, she participated in NBCT’s Congressional Panel in Washington, DC.
+A recently named Eastman Chemical’s ScienceLites 2016 Summer program participant, Nancy serves as a Technology Teacher Leader and regularly presents at district regional conferences, including the ETSU Early Childhood Conference and the Niswonger Symposium.
+Nancy has been awarded four different STEM and Literacy grants over the last three years totaling $20,000.
+In the Spring of 2014, she participated in NBCT’s Congressional Panel in Washington, DC.
+Nancy serves on the Advisory Board of Hands-On Children’s Museum and works with ESL children in the local Hispanic community.